Top 7 Digital Menu Systems for Restaurants in 2026

 When to pick Toast

 Pick Toast when your goal is a unified POS + QR ordering system.
-If your POS is staying and you just want a branded digital menu, skip to TableQR or look at iMenuPro.
+Looking for a Toast QR menu alternative that leaves your POS alone?
+See TableQR below.

 Square for Restaurants QR menus